Huawei sees revenue dip 28%, pivots to tap green demand | ZDNet

 At a media briefing, rotating chairman Guo Ping said its carrier business was "stable" while the enterprise business was seeing "steady growth".
 Its consumer business had moved into "new domains", he said.

-Huawei CFO Meng Wanzhou, speaking for the first time since her return from Canada, said at the briefing that the company was "more capable of dealing with uncertainty" on the back of growing profits and cash flows, despite a drop in its 2021 revenue.
+Huawei CFO Meng Wanzhou, speaking in an official event for the first time since her return from Canada, said at the briefing that the company was "more capable of dealing with uncertainty" on the back of growing profits and cash flows, despite a drop in its 2021 revenue.

 The announcement confirmed forecast warnings Guo alluded to last December in his new year message to employees.
 He had pointed to an unpredictable business environment, "politicisation of technology", and growing deglobalisation as "serious challenges" the company faced.